Th3J0kr/jtb_investigator/README.md

 `5`: Do a whois lookup and store import information to investigation report

+`6`: Let the Investigator collect as much information for you as possible (Runs all modules against what it has)

 `96`: Save the investigation to a file in `./reports/<hostname or ip>_report.txt`

 `97`: Change IP of target